-Winter weather outlooks should follow the format and content described in NWSI 10-517.
+Hazardous Weather Outlooks issued for winter weather events should follow the format and content described in NWSI 10-517.

 6 Winter Weather Watches, Warnings and Advisories (Product Category WSW)

 6.1 Mission Connection

 Winter weather watches, warnings and advisories provide our users and partners with advance notice of hazardous winter weather events which have the potential to threaten life or property.
 The primary goal of these products is to provide users and partners enough lead time to take appropriate action, and to describe the severity, location, timing and evolution of hazardous winter weather events occurring or forecast to occur.